 Student Pilot Permit

 The Student Pilot Permit is the document that allows persons undertaking flight instruction to conduct flight training under solo conditions (ie: without a flight instructor in the aircraft).
-A licensed flight instructor must first authorize all flights conducted under a Student Pilot Permit.
+A licenced flight instructor must first authorize all flights conducted under a Student Pilot Permit.

 Transport Canada requirements for the issuance of a Student Pilot Permit are as follows: